frankw2/frank-website/_includes/bio.md

-I am currently the lead security engineer at [Headway](https://headway.co/).
-Before this, I was the first security engineer at [dbt Labs](https://www.getdbt.com/).
-In the past, I dabbled in venture capital at [Dell Technologies Capital](https://www.delltechnologies.com/en-us/capital/ventures.htm) and academia.
+I am currently a security engineer at [SurgeAI](https://www.surgehq.ai/).
+Before this, I was the first security hire at [Headway](https://headway.co/) and the first security engineer at [dbt Labs](https://www.getdbt.com/).
+In the past, I dabbled in venture capital at
+[Dell Technologies Capital](https://www.delltechnologies.com/en-us/capital/ventures.htm) and academia.

 I regularly write about my thoughts on security in [my Substack newsletter, Frankly Speaking](https://franklyspeaking.substack.com).